-Highlands Ranch Community Association, Inc. ("HRCA") writes to inform you of an incident that may affect the security of some of your personal information.
-This notice provides information about the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it necessary to do so.
+The Civil Air Patrol ("CAP") writes to inform you of an incident that may affect the security of your personal information.
+This letter provides details of the incident, our response, and resources available to you to help protect your personal information from possible misuse, should you feel it is appropriate to do so.